 - To improve chewing and speaking

-The first step in placing a single tooth implant is to put the screw that will replace the tooth root into the jawbone, which will be covered by temporary crown.
+The first step in placing a single tooth implant is to put the screw that will replace the tooth root into the jawbone, which will be covered by a temporary crown.
 Once the implanted screw is in place, the implant is given 2 – 6 months to fully bond with the bone and tissue for the most secure anchor.
 Once the implant is ready, the doctor will remove the temporary crown and attach the custom-made crown to the dental implant.
 A well-made crown will blend into the patient’s natural teeth and restore the form and function of the teeth.

 To keep the new dental implant in its best condition, patients should maintain a good oral health routine, including brushing their teeth twice a day, flossing, and visiting the dentist at least twice a year for a dental exam and cleaning.
 Patients who smoke are encouraged to quit after their implant is in place since smoking weakens the bones and may lead to implant failure.
 Patients should also avoid chewing on hard foods, including ice and hard candy to avoid breaking the dental crown.